Sahar-TJ/NLP-Movie-Genre-Predictor/README.md

 Check the outputs.json for the similar show outputs.

 ### Dataset
-The data is extracted from "https://www.tvmaze.com".
-However, the dataset used here can be found on Kaggle "https://www.kaggle.com/datasets/sahartj/tv-maze-dataset" or is present in the zip file.
+The data is extracted from [TV Maze](https://www.tvmaze.com).
+However, the dataset used here can be found on [Kaggle](https://www.kaggle.com/datasets/sahartj/tv-maze-dataset) or is also present in the [zip file](https://github.com/Sahar-TJ/NLP-Movie-Genre-Predictor/blob/main/tvmaze_sql.zip).

 ## Files

 ### train.py
 The codet is designed to train a neural network model using TV show descriptions and their associated genres.
 It involves several key steps:

-- __Data Loading:__ The script begins by establishing a connection to an SQLite database to fetch data from tables containing TV show descriptions and genres.
+- __Data Loading:__ The program begins by establishing a connection to an SQLite database to fetch data from tables containing TV show descriptions and genres.
 - __Data Cleaning and Preprocessing:__ It applies text preprocessing techniques to clean the descriptions, including removing stopwords, HTML tags, URLs, and lemmatizing the text to reduce words to their base forms.
-- __Data Preparation:__ The script prepares the target variable by one-hot encoding the genres and splits the data into training and validation sets.
+- __Data Preparation:__ The code prepares the target variable by one-hot encoding the genres and splits the data into training and validation sets.
 - __Model Training:__ A neural network model is trained using the preprocessed text data.
 The model architecture includes a TextVectorization layer to convert text into token vectors, an Embedding layer for word embeddings, and Dense layers for classification.
 - __Evaluation:__ The trained model is evaluated on a test set to determine its accuracy.
 - __Saving the Model:__ The final model and the mapping between genres and their respective indices in the output layer are saved for later use in predictions.